duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 1. **Create and Improve Instant Answers!:**

   Instant Answers depend on awesome open source developers for creation and improvements.
-If you're a developer and you'd like to create a new instant answer (or improve [current ones](https://duckduckgo.com/goodies)), we'd love your involvement!
+If you're a developer and you'd like to create a new instant answer (or improve [current ones](https://duckduckgo.com/goodies)), we'd love your involvement! _(Join the [DuckDuckHack email list](https://www.listbox.com/subscribe/?list_id=197814) to reach out to us and other developers with feedback/questions)_

       **[Start Making Instant Answers](https://dukgo.com/duckduckhack/duckduckhack_vision)**